 The Ristretto shot is a highly concentrated espresso prepared by reducing the water content to half while using the same amount of coffee grounds as regular Espresso.
 Typically, a Ristretto yields 15-20 mL (0.5-0.7 ounces) shot and has a coffee-to-water ratio of 1:1.

-This condensed extraction method yields a remarkable flavor profile, with a rich, syrupy, and robust character.
+This condensed extraction method yields a remarkable flavor profile, with a rich, syrupy, and intense taste.

 The word “Ristretto” has its roots in the Italian word “Ristretti,” which means “restricted.”
 The term essentially refers to the restricted amount of water used in its preparation.